 Helena is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-Helena is a somewhat ethnically-diverse city.
+Helena is a very ethnically-diverse city.
 The people who call Helena home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Helena residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Helena include German, English, Scottish, and Italian.
+Important ancestries of people in Helena include German, English, Scottish, and Scots-Irish.

 The most common language spoken in Helena is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Polish.